 #5: No-Sew Octopus Tug Toy (Tennis Ball Head, Fabric Tentacles That Last)

-Choose striped fabric like this coral version and it coordinates with coastal home decor—not an eyesore when left on the living room floor.
-Make three in different colors and rotate them weekly for novelty.
-This project fits perfectly into collections of 13 Genius DIY Dog Stuff Every Pet Parent Needs to Try Today! that won’t break your budget.
-Once you’ve mastered simple toys, level up to 21 Creative DIY Dog House Ideas for Your Dog Friend for bigger builds.
+Striped fabric like this coral one won’t clash with your coastal home decor and won’t be an eyesore when left on the living room floor for your puppy to play with.
+Make 3 in different colors and rotate them weekly for variety.
+This DIY is included in 13 Genius DIY Dog Stuff Every Pet Parent Needs to Try Today! that won’t break the bank and once you master this toy making you can level up to 21 Creative DIY Dog House Ideas for Your Dog Friend.

-Pro tip: Use fleece fabric instead of cotton—it’s stretchier, doesn’t fray when cut, and handles repeated washing without falling apart after your dog drags it through mud.
+Pro tip: The most comfortable fleece fabric is really stretchy, doesn’t fray when cut and won’t fall apart after your dog drags it through the mud.

 📸 Photo credit: Instagram @ptbo_humane_society